Indicator Type Profile

 Context path for reputation value (

-When an indicator is extracted, the entry data from the command is mapped to the incident context.
-This path defines where in context the data is mapped.
+When an indicator is auto-extracted, the entry data from the command is mapped to the incident context.
+This path defines the context key that the indicator reputation is mapped to.

 Context value of reputation (